joniles/mpxj/mkdocs/docs/howto-write-mspdi.md

 ### Save Version
 The MSPDI file contains a `SaveVersion` attribute which indicates the version of Microsoft Project used to save the file.
-The value of `SaveVersion` is defined by the `net.sf.mpxj.mspdi.SaveVersion` enum,  which provides the following
+The value of `SaveVersion` is defined by the `org.mpxj.mspdi.SaveVersion` enum,  which provides the following
 values:

 ```